michaelwimmer/conda-recipes/README.md

+# Conda recipes for a channel of kwant + sequential mkl for centos 7

+## Docker image with anaconda and mkl

+Copy the intel mkl tar file  (l_mkl_11.3.2.181.tgz) you download from the intel website to docker_with_mkl.
+Run

+    docker build -t centos7_anaconda_mkl docker_with_mkl

+To install MKL, we need to do some things by hand (MKL wants license number, etc.).
+Run

+    docker run -it centos7_anaconda_mkl bash

+and run in docker

+    bash install.sh

+to install MKL.
+You will be asked for license number, etc. For some reason, intel warns you that the destination directory already exists (it did make it itself when the license number is entered).
+Just agree to overwrite the directory.
+MKL is then installed to /opt/intel/.

+Now we need to save these changes to the container.
+Find out the container id you just were running using docker ps -a, and do

+   sudo docker commit container-id centos7_anaconda_mkl

+Then run

+   docker build -t centos7_build .

+to build the recipes.

 # Conda-recipes for my [binstar](http://binstar.org/basnijholt)

 In order to install [Kwant](kwant-project.org/) I made some recipes to compile it and its dependencies.